-- 1.1 This document sets out the requirements that will achieve the structural and procedural requirements of a class 5.3 under section 406 of the Biosecurity Act 2015 (the Act). - 1.2 As a condition of import, the department may impose post-entry biosecurity conditions that require certain products to be restricted for use within biosecurity facilities.
+- 1.1 This document sets out the requirements that will achieve the structural and procedural requirements of an AA site class 5.4 under section 406 of the Biosecurity Act 2015 (the Act). - 1.2 As a condition of import, the department may impose post-entry biosecurity conditions that require certain products to be restricted for use within biosecurity facilities.
 The purpose of approval is to satisfy the department that the facility protects Australia's animal, plant and human health status.
-This is also to ensure that post-entry biosecurity procedures are followed.
+This is to ensure that post-entry biosecurity procedures are followed.